AdobeDocs/dtm.en/help/using/tools-reference/add-aem-contextub-tool.md

 1. Click **[!UICONTROL Save Data Element]**.

-### Create an event-based rule that uses the data element change event type
+### Create an event-based rule that uses the data element change event type {#create-event-based-rule-with-event-type}

 1. In the web property, click the **[!UICONTROL Rules]** tab, then click **[!UICONTROL Event Based Rules]** in the left menu.